WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling: Dataset

 For Synthetic 3D Scene (UE Rendering) data, we collect hundreds of UE scenes and obtain 50K video clips by rendering complex, customized trajectories.
 For Simulation Dynamics (Game Video Recordings), we establish a dedicated game recording platform and invite players to record 170K video clips from 1st/3rd-person AAA games.

 We segment the original long videos into 30 to 40 seconds clips and employ a vision-language model to produce descriptive text annotations for every clip.
 Subsequently, we leverage VIPE~\cite{huang2025vipe} to generate high-quality camera poses for clips without camera annotations.
 However, given the long duration and high scene diversity of our dataset, we observe that pose estimation could be inaccurate, \ie, pose collapse.
-Therefore, we filter out videos whose adjacent frames exhibit erratic camera positions or rotation angles.
-Finally, for clips lacking discrete action annotations, we derive them from the continuous camera poses: we project the rotation and translation components onto the $x, y, z$ axes and apply a threshold to map these continuous values into corresponding discrete action states.
+Therefore, we filter out videos whose adjacent frames exhibit erratic camera positions or rotation angles. \wenq{Specifically, we utilize the Peak-to-Median Ratio (PMR, the ratio of the maximum inter-frame motion to the median) of inter-frame motions as a detection metric.
+We subsample the predicted poses every four frames and compute the relative transformations to approximate the camera's instantaneous velocity.
+By evaluating the PMR, we can robustly identify impulsive pose jumps.
+Clips exhibiting a PMR above a conservative threshold (set to 5.0 in our experiments) are classified as unacceptable and are discarded.} Finally, for clips lacking discrete action annotations, we derive them from the continuous camera poses: we project the rotation and translation components onto the $x, y, z$ axes and apply a threshold to map these continuous values into corresponding discrete action states.

 Fig.~\ref{fig:pose_vis} illustrates the camera trajectories.
 Our dataset contains complex and diverse trajectories, including a large number of revisit trajectories, which enables our model to learn precise action control and long-term geometric consistency.